 - Effects Detail – Low.

 Set High-Performance Mode

-Another important thing is to make sure your GPU is running at its full potential.
-You can do so via the Windows Settings.
+Another important thing is ensuring your GPU is running at its full potential.
+You can do so via Windows Settings.

 - Right Click on Desktop and Click on Display Settings